Squagward/slate-1/source/includes/_triggers.md

 This is a list of all the Triggers currently available:

-Trigger | Explanation | Cancelable
+Trigger | Description | Cancelable
 ------- | ----------- | ----------
-Chat | Fires when a chat event is received | true RenderOverlay | Fires when the game's overlay is rendered, tied to the game's FPS | false SoundPlay | Fired when a sound is played | false
+Chat | Fires when a chat event is received | yes RenderOverlay | Fires when the game's overlay is rendered, tied to the game's FPS | no SoundPlay | Fired when a sound is played | no
-Step | Fired a certain amount of times per second, no matter the FPS | false Tick | Fired every time the Minecraft game loop is ran | false WorldLoad | Fired when the game loads a world | false WorldUnload | Fired when the game unloads a world | false
+Step | Fired a certain amount of times per second, no matter the FPS | no Tick | Fired every time the Minecraft game loop is ran | no WorldLoad | Fired when the game loads a world | no WorldUnload | Fired when the game unloads a world | no